-Depreciation on Short-Term Rentals: 27.5 or 39 Years?
+Depreciation on short-term rentals: 27.5 or 39 years?

 Most STR owners are depreciating their property over the wrong timeline.
-Here's how to get it
+Here's how to get it right — and why the answer unlocks bigger deductions than you might expect.

 Common mistake